jona-sassenhagen/popsi/content/docker_apply.md

 The Open Science Workshop Series continues.
 We are happy to announce our upcoming Docker Workshop held by Peer Heerholz.

-All information and registration can be find here:
+All information and registration can be found here:

 <iframe